icopy-site/awesome/docs/awesome/awesome-cakephp.md

 *Plugins for debugging.*

 - [Airbrake plugin](https://github.com/chrisShick/AirbrakeCake) A plugin to seamlessly integrate Airbrake with CakePHP for errors and exceptions.
-- [DebugKit plugin](https://github.com/cakephp/debug_kit) - The de-facto standard for debugging.
+- :strawberry: [DebugKit plugin](https://github.com/cakephp/debug_kit) - The de-facto standard for debugging.
 - [ErrorEmail plugin](https://github.com/ebrigham1/cakephp-error-email) - A plugin to email exception/error information to your dev team.
 - [Execution order](https://github.com/dereuromark/executionorder) - A demo app to display the execution order of files, methods and callbacks.
 - [Psa/FixtureCheck plugin](https://github.com/World-Architects/cakephp-fixture-check) - A plugin to help detect mismatches in live DB and fixtures in order to make fixture based tests more reliable and deployments safer.